ALTIBASE/Documents/Manuals/Tools/eng/Altibase 3rd Party Connector Guide.md

 #### Registration Procedure

-1. Double-click "squirrel-sql.bat" in the directory where SquirreL SQL Client is installed to run the program.
+1. Double-click "squirrel-sql.bat" in the directory where SQuirreL SQL Client is installed to run the program.

 2. Click Driver -> New Driver to register the Altibase JDBC driver.
 If the Drivers menu is inactive, click Windows -> View Drivers to activate it.